-1. Cardiopulmonary resuscitation (CPR)/ basic life support (BLS): All nursing students must be certified in basic life support, also known as cardiopulmonary resuscitation, issued by the American Heart Association or the American Red Cross in the BLS for the Healthcare Provider course.
+- 1. Cardiopulmonary resuscitation (CPR)/ basic life support (BLS): All nursing students must be certified in basic life support, also known as cardiopulmonary resuscitation, issued by the American Heart Association or the American Red Cross in the BLS for the Healthcare Provider course.
 Students must complete this certification course at Kettering College during the time period designated by the nursing program.
 Upon acceptance to the nursing program, students will receive further information regarding BLS certification.
-If an admitted student already has American Heart Association or American Red Cross BLS for the Healthcare Provider certification and does not wish to recertify at the time of admission, the student must sign an informational waiver taking responsibility for keeping BLS certification current throughout enrollment in the program.

-- 2. Background check and fingerprinting: Students must request and pay to have a criminal background check and fingerprinting performed by a Kettering College-approved service no more than six months prior to the first nursing course or the semester of entry for transfer students.
+If an admitted student already has American Heart Association or American Red Cross BLS for the Healthcare Provider certification and does not wish to recertify at the time of admission, the student must sign an informational waiver taking responsibility for keeping BLS certification current throughout enrollment in the program. - Background check and fingerprinting: Students must request and pay to have a criminal background check and fingerprinting performed by a Kettering College-approved service no more than six months prior to the first nursing course or the semester of entry for transfer students.
 The Ohio Board of Nursing or any state's board of nursing may deny testing or licensure to individuals based on results of their background check and fingerprinting report.
-Background check results must be received at least one week prior to the start of the first semester of nursing courses. - Health requirements: Students must show documentation of compliance with all health requirements at least one week prior to the start of the first semester of nursing courses. - Computer proficiency: All students accepted into the nursing program are expected to be proficient in computer skills required for document preparation, internet usage, and emailing. - 5.
+Background check results must be received at least one week prior to the start of the first semester of nursing courses.

+- Health requirements: Students must show documentation of compliance with all health requirements at least one week prior to the start of the first semester of nursing courses. - Computer proficiency: All students accepted into the nursing program are expected to be proficient in computer skills required for document preparation, internet usage, and emailing. - 5.
 Technical standards: Applicants must meet physical and health requirements defined as technical standards.
 The standards are described on the College website and in the Student Handbook.
 If a student has known disabilities, they will be required to inform the College of these limitations prior to the start of the program, and a determination will be made regarding their eligibility.

 Students who earn a grade less than a C in any nursing course will be removed from the program track.
-A grade of W does not apply to this situation.
 Students will need to reapply according to the criteria in the readmission policy.
 To progress in the program, students will:

 - Continue to demonstrate professional and ethical behavior. - Achieve a minimum grade of C in all nursing courses required for the BSN program track.
-A grade lower than a C in any nursing course is considered a course failure and will result in dismissal from the program track. - Not enroll more than twice in any nursing course. - If a student withdraws and at the time of withdrawal has less than a C grade equivalency, the W is considered the same as a nursing course failure. - A grade of W counts as enrollment in a course. - Maintain compliance with technical standards. - Maintain health requirements and current immunization status. - Maintain clearance of background check.
+A grade lower than a C in any nursing course is considered a course failure and will result in dismissal from the program track. - Not enroll more than twice in any nursing course. - o A grade of W counts as enrollment in a course. - Maintain compliance with technical standards. - Maintain health requirements and current immunization status. - Maintain clearance of background check.